ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 within the range of exact values defined in I-JSON {{-i-json}}, namely within the interval \[-(2<sup>53</sup>)+1, (2<sup>53</sup>)-1].

-2. Uses of function extensions must be syntactically valid, as described in {{fnex}}.
+2. Uses of function extensions must be correctly typed, as described in {{fnex}}.

 A JSONPath implementation MUST raise an error for any query which is not